A. Hunter Fanney

 The third test was performed on 7/10/12 by Everyday Green, a local energy efficiency contractor, after the house was substantially completed.
 The results were 778 m3/h at 50 Pa (0.6 h-1 or 456 cfm), which is less than 60 % of the NZERTF target and less than 25 % of the Building America target.

-The most recent test was performed on 3/29/13 by NIST.
-One series of blower-door tests were performed with the HRV inlet and outlet, the dryer vent, and the kitchen exhaust vent sealed.
+The fourth and fifth tests were performed on 3/29/13 by NIST.
+The fourth one was performed with the HRV inlet and outlet, the dryer vent, and the kitchen exhaust vent sealed.
 The results were 700 m3/h at 50 Pa (0.6 h-1 or 410 cfm), which is about 50 % of the NZERTF target and about 20 % of the Building America target.
-Another series of tests were performed with only the HRV inlet and outlet sealed.
+The fifth one was performed with only the HRV inlet and outlet sealed.
 The results were 802 m3/h at 50 Pa (0.6 h-1 or 470 cfm), which is about 60 % of the NZERTF target and less than 25 % of the Building America target.